My webMD self-diagnosis is Leukemia. It feels like the ultimate valid truth--it was the first thing to pop up under "unexplained bruises on legs".

 I’m also kind of worried about crying in front of everyone, which is not about the act of crying so much as it is about looking ugly when it happens– that is to say, I do not fear sadness, but I fear accessible sadness that people can see and ask me about.

-Which leads me to examining my body in the mirror.
+Which leads me to examine my body in the mirror.
 My health hasn’t been great.
 I haven’t been getting a lot of sleep and it shows in the golf ball-sized, bruise-y, disgustingly out-of-vogue bags that take up half of my face.
 I see a person who is sick, which further reveals itself in a cluster of actual deep purple bruises on each of my legs.
 There is one on my left elbow.
 There is one on my right thigh.

 I am confused because I don’t feel like I’ve been participating in enough physical activity to have earned these bruises.
 Something about them makes me very uneasy, so I turn to the internet in what is probably the single most misguided decision I will make in my life.

-My webMD self-diagnosis is Leukemia.
+My webMD self-diagnosis is Leukemia

 It feels like the ultimate valid truth–it was the first thing to pop up under “unexplained bruises on legs” and it explains why I have been feeling so unhealthy for weeks and weeks and weeks.
 I venture further and further into the disease, finally landing on an article with a slideshow about early symptoms that often go undetected.